KZedan/bliss-makers/README.md

 ```
 # Progress Tracking
 - 9:30am - StandUp (setting daily goals, raising issues)
-- 2:00pm - StandUp (cheking in, chat about what went well, setting goals for the rest of the afternoon)
+- 2:00pm - StandUp (checking in, chat about what went well, setting goals for the rest of the afternoon)
 - 4:30pm - Retro (Feedback)

 ## Monday (29.07)